Provider API reference

 | `createdAt` / `updatedAt` | Provider timestamps |

 Each `topics` row includes `providerId`, `topicName`, `topicId`, its own `webhookUrlToken`, `status`, `revocationSeverityThreshold`, `notificationChannels`, `lastActivity`, `createdAt`, and `updatedAt`.
-Read responses include non-revoked topics by default, including `pending`, `active`, `paused`, and `failed` topic rows.
-Pass `includeRevoked=true` when building an audit view that must include revoked topic rows.
+Read responses include non-revoked topics by default: `pending`, `active`, `paused`, and `failed` rows.
+Pass `includeRevoked=true` for an audit view that adds revoked topic rows.

 ## Subject endpoints [#subject-endpoints]

-Use the subject endpoint that matches how the provider starts verification:
+Choose the subject endpoint that matches how your provider starts the verification flow for your subjects:

 * `create-applicant` creates or starts a provider-hosted applicant, inquiry, session, or business verification for Sumsub, Sumsub AML, Jumio, Middesk, Onfido, Persona, Trulioo, and Veriff.